maiskt/hackathon.github.io/docs/08-NBFI.md

 + 0 ="No"

 ## REGISTERED_NBFI_ALL
-Have an account with a non-bank financial institution:  counts respondents with an account with any non-bank financial institution
+Have an account with a non-bank financial institution:  counts respondents with an account with any non-bank financial institution.

 Levels: